 First, they wouldn’t let us leave

-We had a small hitch when September rolled around and we were flying out to Europe.
-The immigration agent spent too much time going through my passport.
+When September rolled around, we had to leave for a conference in Europe.
+The immigration agent took an awful lot of time going through my passport.
 “You’ve been here too long,” she stated.
-“No, I was in the US this summer,” I replied.
+“No, I was in the U.S. this summer,” I replied.
 “Both of us were.”

-She couldn’t find the stamp and leafed through the pages again and again, then started talking to me in rapid-fire Spanish.
+She couldn’t find the stamp, leafed through the pages again and again, and finally started talking to me in rapid-fire Spanish.
 My blank look and apologies for my limited vocabulary were met with a sigh of frustration.
-She rolled her eyes, took my passport and left.
+She rolled her eyes, took my passport, and left.

 It seemed like an eternity as we waited for her to return and watched the line grow behind us.
 The best we could figure out was that someone had forgotten to stamp me out of Ecuador, but no one was telling us anything.
 When she came back to the booth, she took Dan’s passport and stamped them both.
 “You can go,” she said, and dismissed us with a wave of her hand.

-I turned to Dan and said, “I am so glad we always arrive at the airport early.”
+I turned to Dan.
+“I am so glad we always arrive at the airport early.”

 Back to South America

-Back at Lima’s airport before dawn the next morning, we found out that Americans can get a 6-month visa.
+Back at Lima’s airport before dawn the next morning, we learned that Americans can get a 6-month visa.
 “That sure beats Ecuador,” we agreed.
 Food for thought.
 Then we boarded our flight to Guayaquil.

 The agent looked truly apologetic.
 “I am sorry, you cannot enter.
 You have overstayed your visa.”